ma8642/gradient_descent_simulation/README.md

 1. If you have not yet downloaded Netlogo, please find it here:  https://ccl.northwestern.edu/netlogo/download.shtml and follow thier download instructions.

-2. Go to the menu path File > Open > filename.
+2. Go to the menu path File > Open > autonomous_routing.nlogo.

 3. When it loads, the interface should have two buttons, 4 sliders, one drop-down menu, and a large blank (black) window.
 Set the sliders to “num-seeds” = 1, “num-seekers” = 1, “num-obstacles” = 5, and “obstacle-height” = 21.
 Select a color from the “gradient-color” drop-down menu and then click the “setup” button.